Implementation of the Climate Change Scoping Plan

 by 2050 pursuant to Governor’s Executive Order S-3-05.

 AB 32 requires ARB to update the Scoping Plan every five years.
-The Scoping Plan update identifies opportunities to leverage existing and new funds to further drive GHG emission reductions through strategic planning and targeted low carbon investments.
+The Scoping Plan Update approved by the Board in May 2014, identifies opportunities to leverage existing and new funds to further drive GHG emission reductions through strategic planning and targeted low carbon investments.

 this Update, nine key focus areas were identified (energy,